 An uncompensated risk is a risk that doesn’t increase, and may even decrease the expected return.

 Why would anyone ever take an uncompensated risk?
 Good question.
 The truth is, you shouldn’t if you don’t have to.
 Nobody does it knowingly.
 So how do you avoid it?
 Diversification.
 An uncompensated risk is a risk that you can diversify against.

 Now, is it more risky or less risky to invest in just IBM or to invest in all 6000+ stocks in the US market?
-Of course it is more risky to invest in IBM.
+Of course, it’s a greater risk to invest in IBM.
 So shouldn’t the expected return of investing just in IBM be higher?
 Nope, it doesn’t work like that.
-Because you CAN diversify against that risk, you don’t get paid to take that risk.
-You get paid for taking on market risk, but not to take on the risk of investing in a single company.
+Because you CAN diversify against that higher risk, you don’t get paid to take that risk.
+You get paid for taking on market risk, but not to take on the higher risk of investing in a single company.
 If you were paid to take on that risk for every little company in the stock market, then the overall stock market return would, of necessity, have to be higher.

 You can buy a bond from GM.
-If GM goes bankrupt and can’t make the interest payments, or worse, even pay back your principle, you’re screwed.
+If GM goes bankrupt and can’t make the interest payments, or worse, even pay back your principal, you’re screwed.
 Say the GM bond yields 6%.
 Are you better off buying 20 different bonds from 20 different companies all yielding 6% or just buying the GM bond yielding 6%?
 Of course, you want all 20.
 Same expected return, less risk.